-The death, burial, and resurrection of Jesus Christ is so important that we must conform to it, because this is where the believers’ rebirth and regeneration are completed.
-Peter affirmed, “Blessed be the God and Father of our Lord Jesus Christ, which according to his abundant mercy hath begotten us again unto a lively hope by the resurrection of Jesus Christ from the dead,” (1 Pet.
-1:3).
+The death, burial, and resurrection of Jesus Christ is so important that we must conform to it, because this is where the believers’ rebirth and regeneration occurs.
+Peter affirmed, “Blessed be the God and Father of our Lord Jesus Christ, which according to his abundant mercy hath begotten us again unto a lively hope by the resurrection of Jesus Christ from the dead,” (1 Pet 1:3).
 Peter also stated,

 The famous Baptist preacher, Charles Spurgeon noted in his lesson, “Baptism – A Burial” (October 30, 1881),